 The minutes of the committee meeting of 30 September 1919 discuss the building on Adelaide Street.
 The report states that the lower part of the premises was to be made into a lounge, bar and billiard room.

-The building on Adelaide Street was opened as the Comrades of the Great War Club on 24 January 1920, by the 17th Earl of Derby.
+It was 24 January 1920 when the Adelaide Street building opened as the Comrades of the Great War Club, by the 17th Earl of Derby.

 The first president of the Comrades Club was Major Leonard Greenham Star Malloy.
 Major Leonard was born in Ireland and educated as a Medical Doctor at Trinity College, Dublin.
 Commissioned in 1901 as a Lieutenant in the Duke of Lancaster’s Own Yeomanry, he was awarded the Distinguished Service Order in 1917.
 After becoming MP for Blackpool in 1922, he eventually owned practices in Harley Street and Monte Carlo.
 His obituary in The Times in 1937 describes Major Malloy as “one of the best known doctors in the north of England.”